leopiccionia/vue-redux/README.md

 ### Plugin

 The package exposes a Vue plugin called `VueRedux`.
+You'll need to pass the `store` to the app instance.

 ```javascript
 import Vue from 'vue'